sz2404/PUI2018_sz2404/HW2_sz2404/README.md

 In this part, I repeated the procedures above but for dropping columns, I followed professor's instructions to select the two needed columns instead of dropping others.

-I plotted the Turbidity collected at 8AM (on different sites) against the date of collection.
+I plotted the Turbidity collected at selected sites around 8AM against the date of collection.

 # Homework 2 - Part 3